Chrismettal/PiPLC/README.md

 5. After a reboot, your OpenPLC installation's webinterface should be accessible on port 8080 on your Pi.
 Either try to access it at `127.0.0.1:8080` locally on your pi, or access it through your Pi's IP adress in your host computer.

 6. The default credentials will be `Name: openplc`, `Password: openplc`.
-You should change these right after logging in for the first time.
+You might want to change these right after logging in for the first time.
 To do so, use the "Users" tab and edit the default "openplc" account:

 ![OpenPLCUsers](/img/OpenPLCManual/Users.png)